treken/hudson/README.markdown

 This repository is preconfigured to use the git-review plugin.
 More information can be found at: https://pypi.python.org/pypi/git-review

-Edit cm-build-targets and submit a change to gerrit for review.
+Edit to-build-targets and submit a change to gerrit for review.
 The syntax for that file is documented in its first few lines.
 You can upload your change to gerrit with commands like these:

-    git add cm-build-targets
+    git add to-build-targets
     git commit
     git review